sorelyss/bid_tracker/README.md

 ### TODO:
 - Schedule the scripts (https://blogs.esri.com/esri/arcgis/2013/07/30/scheduling-a-scrip/).
 - Make easier the product price search.
-Read [this](https://en.wikipedia.org/wiki/Comparison_shopping_website)
+Read [this](https://en.wikipedia.org/wiki/Comparison_shopping_website).

 ### Disclaimer
 <img src="https://media.giphy.com/media/xUA7aWHRAdxHmOD0iY/source.gif" width="30%" height="30%">

 Don't take this repo too serious 😅.
-I just join lines of the docs as fast as possible because I need a new phone and don't have time to pay attention to the market :3
+I just joined lines of the docs as fast as possible because I need a new phone and don't have time to pay attention to the market :3
 P.D.
 The guy in the gif is Jacob Collier 🎵👌👌